Ecampus/tes-xapi/attendance-recipe.markdown

 Some attendence related experiences and data points are deliberately beyond the scope of this recipe.
 This includes:

-- ***detailed attendee management* such as invitiations, RSVPs etc; creation of events and registration are in scope.
+- **detailed attendee management** such as invitations, RSVPs etc; creation of events and registration are in scope.
 - **commentary** on what is being attended, e.g. statements using the commented verb.
 - **sharing agenda and minutes** before and after what is to be or was attended.